Addressing Common Medical Conditions Associated with Old Age

 What You Can Do About It

-The prognosis for dysphagia varies with each individual and depends on several factors, including age, overall health, and the cause of the swallowing difficulty.
-With early evaluation and proper treatment, many people experience a significant decrease of symptoms and improvement in their swallowing abilities.
+The prognosis for dysphagia varies with each individual and depends on several factors, including age, overall health, and the cause of the dysphagia.
+With early evaluation and proper treatment, many people experience a significant decrease of symptoms and their ability to swallow can improve.

 - Have an evaluation – Once an exam is ordered by a physician, an SLP will make an assessment and may perform special tests to see inside their throat when they swallow.